andrewdavey/vogue/readme.md

 (which uses [socket.io](http://socket.io/)).
 The client javascript can be loaded into a HTML page using a single script tag.

+## Install using npm
+Make sure you have Node.JS and [npm](http://npmjs.org/) installed.
+Then run:

+    npm install vogue

 ## Usage
-Run the Vogue server using node.
+Run the Vogue server.

-    node vogue.js -dir /path/to/website -port 8001

--dir : The directory containing your website's files.
-Optional, defaults to the current directory.
+    vogue --port 8001 /path/to/website

--port : The port used for Vogue's HTTP server.
+--port : The port used for Vogue's HTTP server.
 Optional, defaults to 8001.

 Open http://localhost:8001/ to see instructions for loading the Vogue client into your web pages.